CL (rapper): Public image

 An anomaly in the mainstream K-pop scene, as The Guardian describes, CL has been called "a bold and brash personality in a world of high-gloss uniformity".
 Noted for deviating from stereotypical trends throughout her career, Jeff Benjamin of Billboard magazine stated that "She has a more fearless mindset when it comes to her career that's not seen in most K-pop stars."
 Regarding her live performances, Tamar Herman of the same publication stating that she "dominate[s] stage after stage with her charismatic presence".
 Owen Meyers highlighted her charismatic character and stated that "she helped pave the way for K-pop's explosion."
 In an interview with CNN at New York Fashion Week 2016, fashion designer Jeremy Scott added: "I go around the world, I've seen her fans in Chile, in Brazil, obviously all through Europe. [...]
-She's not just a Korean or an Asian phenomenon, she really is a global superstar".

-Hailed as the "ultimate style queen" in South Korea by Dazed, CL's influence extends beyond music into the fashion industry.
+She's not just a Korean or an Asian phenomenon, she really is a global superstar".Hailed as an "ultimate style queen" in South Korea by Dazed, CL's influence extends beyond music into the fashion industry.
 Regarded as a style icon and a fashion industry figure, she has been known to experiment with a variety of fashion trends and styles throughout her career.
 She holds connections with several internationally renowned designers, including Jeremy Scott, Marc Jacobs, and Karl Lagerfeld and is often seen wearing and attending events for fashion houses such as Chanel, Saint Laurent, Fendi, Moschino, Givenchy, Balmain, and Alexander McQueen.
 Vogue magazine called her "affinity for loud, larger-than-life clothes" a "catnip for photographers during Fashion Week."
 Often combining clothes from luxury fashion houses with streetwear, the magazine stated that "While most front row attendees show up in something from the corresponding brand," CL chooses "something that complements not just the aesthetic of the house, but also perfectly encapsulates her own 'baddest female' reputation."
 Her personal style has been described as resembling a tomboy-like aesthetic, commonly incorporating boots, biker jackets and sports caps with young menswear favorites such as Nasir Mazhar, Astrid Andersen and Sam MC.

-She has landed multiple covers and editorials of various fashion magazines in Korea and abroad, including for Paper, W, Elle, Vogue, Rolling Stone, Marie Claire, Dazed, and Allure.
-Daisy Jones of Dazed magazine stated that "her fashion status extends far beyond an avalanche of labels and designer name-checks – like Rihanna, she's an effortless risk-taker, with her eyes firmly facing the future."
+CL has appeared on the cover for numerous fashion magazines in South Korea and abroad, including for Paper, W, Elle, Vogue, Rolling Stone, Marie Claire, Dazed, Cosmopolitan, and Allure; she was the first female South Korean artist to cover an American magazine and the first singer to cover Elle Korea.
+Daisy Jones of Dazed stated that "her fashion status extends far beyond an avalanche of labels and designer name-checks – like Rihanna, she's an effortless risk-taker, with her eyes firmly facing the future."
 In an interview with i-D in 2015, CL elaborated on how fashion has influenced her career, saying: "Fashion and music are connected since both are expressions.
 I love to perform and express myself to inspire people.
 That's why fashion is a huge inspiration to me."
+Nordstrom's Trunk Club included her in their list of 15 Most Stylish Female Icons worldwide who have changed fashion in recent history, and deemed her one of the biggest female style icons in K-pop.